pjtunstall/filler/README.md

 Do I really need piece::Cell as well as anfield::Node?

 Encapsulate access to grids as 1d arrays so there are fewer places for the calculation to go wrong.

+## Footnotes

+[^1]: The shape cells of the three example pieces in the [pieces](https://github.com/01-edu/public/tree/master/subjects/filler#the-pieces) section are all denoted by '#', but those of the example piece in the [Usage](https://github.com/01-edu/public/tree/master/subjects/filler#usage) section by 'O' (uppercase letter after 'N').
+I'm guessing this is an accidental relic of an earlier version where Player 1's symbol was 'O', as in the 42 School instructions.